Movin' On Without You: Promotion

-It had a tie-in as the Japanese advertising jingle for the Nissan Terrano.
 An accompanying music video was shot for the single, which featured Utada on a chair in a computer lab seeing images including flowers, waves and other digitally enhanced images.
 It also intercuts to them dancing to the song in a laboratory.
-It was later included in the Utada Hikaru Single Clip Collection Vol. 1 (1999) music clip collection.
+The video was later included in the Utada Hikaru Single Clip Collection Vol. 1 (1999) music clip collection.

-The song has been a constant feature of their live concert set lists.
+"Movin' On Without You" has been a constant feature of Utada's live concert set lists.
 They performed the song during the Luv Live concerts in April 1999, as well as their Bohemian Summer 2000 concert tour and at the Utada Hikaru Unplugged event on August 10, 2001.
 The song was a part of their Hikaru no 5 residency concerts at the Nippon Budokan in February 2004, their Japan-wide tour Utada United 2006, the overseas tour Utada: In the Flesh 2010 and the December 2010 Wild Life concert series.